Robert S. Bolt

 - Federal income, estate and gift taxation; state and local taxation

-- General Counsel core competencies, including financing, commercial real estate, Uniform Commercial Code, employment law, and shareholder, Board of Directors and Senior Management fiduciary duties
+- General Counsel core competencies, including corporate governance, litigation management and loss prevention, financing, vendor relations, commercial real estate, Uniform Commercial Code, employment law and shareholder, Board of Directors and Senior Management fiduciary duties

 - Corporate Counsel - The American Lawyer Magazine, Top Rated in Commercial Litigation (2012)